eBay/digital-signature-verification-ebay-api/README.md

 ## Integration Test

-You can run an integration test that will add a signature to an HTTP message in ApplicationTestsIT.java
+You can run an integration test that will add a signature to an HTTP message in `ApplicationTestsIT.java` and then verify the same signature.

-## How to Compile the Code and Build the Container;
+## How to Compile the Code and Build the Container

 ```
 ./mvnw clean install